What is metal saw blade? Explanation of materials and blade types!

 *Excerpt from Kinkelder materials

-As can be seen from this figure, the cutting edge of the metal saw blade cuts into the material (cutting),
+As you can see from this diagram, the cutting edge of metal saw blade digs into the material(cutting)、

 It is metal saw blade cutting to make chips and generate heat due to friction.